AJ-505/dev-setup/docs/INSTALLATION_ORDER.md

 # Installation Order & Dependencies

 This document verifies the correct installation order to avoid dependency issues.
+Will be useful if you intend to run the scripts individually yourself.

+## Step 0 (pre-requisite): Ensure zsh is installed (and set as default), with..
+Oh My ZSH! - initial-setup-script.sh

 ## Step 1: ubuntu-bootstrap.sh (runs in bash)